Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Hierarchical Fair Service Curve (HFSC)¶

 Hierarchical Fair Service Curve (HFSC) is the most complex of the ALTQ shaper types.
 In older versions of pfSense software, it was the only option available.
-It has a heirarchy of queues and is capable of real-time traffic guarantees.
+It has a hierarchy of queues and is capable of real-time traffic guarantees.

 It can be very effective for VoIP on links that degrade quickly, such as 3G/4G, but it can be complex to configure and tweak for proper operation.